 There is a growing buzz around The General Data Protection Regulation (GDPR) compliance, a regulation with which the European Parliament, the Council of the European Union, and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 GDPR compliance is applicable to all businesses operating within the EU, including the UK.
 The deadline for the same was May 25, 2018.

 Implications of GDPR

 While the turmoil continues, major social media platforms such as Facebook are making the necessary modifications to deal with the changes.
 A recent news report states how Facebook will roll out new privacy tools ahead of European GDPR laws.
-Facebook’s COO, Sheryl Sandberg stated, “We’re rolling out a new privacy centre globally that will put the core privacy settings for Facebook in one place and make it much easier for people to manage their data.”
+Facebook’s COO, Sheryl Sandberg, stated, “We’re rolling out a new privacy center globally that will put the core privacy settings for Facebook in one place and make it much easier for people to manage their data.”